DesconBelgrade/Klimerko/README.md

 **Pay attention to VIN and GND** pins on the NodeMCU, because shorting (connecting) those two pins together **will fry** NodeMCU and possibly the power source it's connected to.

 ## 3D Case Preparation

+> You can print your own Klimerko Case using a 3D Printer using the [3D Print Files](https://github.com/DesconBelgrade/Klimerko/tree/master/Klimerko_Printable_Case).
+If you don't have a 3D Printer, your local hacker/makerspace most likely has one!

 > In case you're not following this guide at a workshop:
 > You're still able to build this device if you don't have the 3D case.
 You'll just need to tinker and figure out how to place the device in a secure location away from rain/sun (but in an open space so it can detect pollution properly)